-Now that you are all set with planning and research to sell on Shopify successfully, here are some extra things that you need to grow your eCommerce.
+Now that you are all set with planning and researching to sell on Shopify successfully, here are some extra things you need to grow your eCommerce.

 When you are starting out, you shall always have your goals set.
 Being blindsided with all the work may not take you anywhere.
 Instead, have your goal pre-determined and work towards achieving it.